Archdiocese of Trento: History

 It is said that Christianity was introduced in the Val d'Adige circa 200 AD, where the Diocese of Trento was later established.
 The diocese, however, was a creation of the 4th century.
 It became a suffragan of the Patriarchs of Aquileia-Grado.

 The original cathedral of S. Vigilius was founded c.
 400, and restored and rebuilt several times during the Middle Ages.
 It was rededicated under Bishop Altmannus by the Patriarch of Aquileia, Peregrinus, in 1145.

 On 31 May 1027, the Emperor Conrad II granted the bishops of Trent the County of Trent, and thereby beginning the history of the Prince-Bishopric of Trent as a state of the Holy Roman Empire.

+The Patriarchate of Aquileia was suppressed by Pope Benedict XIV, who, on 18 April 1752, created the Archdiocese of Gorizia, and made Trento subject to Gorizia.

 In 1786, it gained territory from the Diocese of Feltre.

+French occupation

 In August 1797, French invasion troops under General Masséna occupied Trent.
 They were forced to retreat in the winter, due to the Austrian advance.
 But they returned in January 1801, and after the Treaty of Lunéville on 9 February 1801, the prince-bishopric of Trent was abolished and its government secularized (1803); its territory was handed over to Austria and made a part of the County of Tyrol.
 In 1805, Trent, Tyrol, and the city and territory of Roveredo were transferred to the Kingdom of Bavaria.
 In 1810, the Emperor Napoleon transferred Trent to his new Kingdom of Italy, declaring Trent to be the capital of the Department of Alto Adige, and requiring it to be administered entirely by Italians.